gost-dom/browser/docs/why-gost.md

 [When not to use Gost-DOM](bad-cases-for-gost-dom.md)

-### The overall test strategy
+### TDD vs. Test Strategy

 Here, I have been describing TDD as a means to increse effeciency during development; not as the test strategy for a project.
+But a side effect of TDD is a test suite performing verification, and facilitating safe refactoring.

-The tests that fall out of a TDD process typically focus on an isolated behaviour of the system; be it the business rules in the domain layer, how the user interface present validation errors to the user, or how the database layer detects conflicting updates.
+Each test that the TDD process leaves behind typically focus on an isolated behaviour of the system; be it the business rules in the domain layer, how the user interface present validation errors to the user, or how the database layer detects conflicting updates.

-I would be relunctant to trust a system that did not have tests verifying the behaviour of the system as a whole, going through a complete "flow"; whatever that flow might be.
-E.g., for a web shop, this could be from login to checkout.
+I would be relunctant to trust a system that did not have tests verifying the behaviour of the system as a whole, going through a complete "flow"; E.g., for a web shop, a flow from login to checkout.

-In my experience, a good TDD process leaves little to add, requiring possibly only a handful of such tests written after the fact; but they are very worth writing.
+In my experience, a good TDD process leaves little to add, requiring possibly only a handful of such tests written after code was developed.

 And the strategy for those tests, you are free to choose.
 Having a suite of black box tests that do not run during a normal TDD cycle could be a perfectly